Just for Parents

 The Friday Flyer

-While school is in session, parents receive a weekly email called the Friday Flyer.
-It contains valuable updates: everything from health-related policy changes to event invitations from the Parent Council.
+While school is in session, families receive a weekly email called the Friday Flyer.
+It contains valuable updates: everything from health-related policy changes to event invitations from the Parent & Guardian Council.
 It’s a great way to stay informed about and involved in the school.

 The Parent Portal